hashicorp/terraform-website/content/source/docs/enterprise/private/diagnostics.html.md

 ![PTFE Support](./assets/ptfe-support.png)

 Then, attach the bundle to your support ticket.
-If possible, use the SendSafely integration (as it allows for large file uploads).
+If possible, use the SendSafely integration available in the support portal at support.hashicorp.com, as it allows for large file uploads.

+If you are unable to use the integration in the portal, please upload directly to https://hashicorp.sendsafely.com/u/ptfe-support-bundles.
+This includes pre-sales customers.

 ## AMI-based installs